University of Illinois Urbana-Champaign Campus Building Waste Characterization & Opportunity Assessment 2023

 • a campus-wide recycling campaign.

-Results: TAP is currently working with F&S on implementation of these recommendations.
-At the end of 2019, new collection containers were identified which would collocate landfill (trash) bins and bins for the two types of recycling streams on campus—mixed paper and aluminum cans plus bottles.
-The new collection containers use color-coding to distinguish the different streams—black for landfill, green for the mixed paper stream, and blue for the combined aluminum cans and bottles.
+Results: Upon report completion, TAP immediately began working with F&S on implementation of these recommendations.
+At the end of 2019, new collection containers were identified that would collocate landfill (trash) bins and bins for the two types of recycling streams on campus—mixed paper and aluminum cans plus bottles.
+The new collection containers use color coding to distinguish the different streams—black for landfill, green for the mixed paper stream, and blue for the combined aluminum cans and bottles.
 Matching directional signage featuring pictures of example materials appropriate for each waste stream attaches to the back of the bins to assist with proper source separation.
 A URL for more information on campus recycling is also prominent on the bin signs.
 Images on the container access doors (for emptying the bins) reinforce proper placement of materials.
 The containers are themselves constructed from at least 1000 recycled plastic milk jugs, reinforcing the importance of not only recycling but “closing the loop” by using products made from recycled materials.

 105 containers have been deployed over 30 buildings, beginning primarily in first-floor hallways.
 Additional containers are being obtained and deployed to locations keeping factors such as building occupancy and status of currently existing collection infrastructure in mind.
 F&S sees the deployment of the new containers as a key factor in raising awareness of recycling opportunities and processes on campus, as well as combating persistent misconceptions about campus recycling practices.